openjdk/valhalla-docs/site/value-objects.md

 [subscribe to the mailing list](http://mail.openjdk.org/mailman/listinfo/valhalla-dev).)

 We are particularly interested in experiences using real-world applications and workloads.
-The early-access build is beta software, and it's sure to have some bugs and surprising performance pitfalls.
-Your feedback is a valuable tool to help us identify these issues.
+Let us know how you're using the feature, and whether there are any bugs or performance pitfalls we should be aware of.